Davethedata/PHBS_MLF_2018/README.md

 5|1.23|X46|(current assets - inventory) / short-term liabilities

 After we standardize the absolute rank,we find that:
       * Total asset is still significantly important in predicting bankruptcy for long-term and short-term.
-      * Sales' importance tends to diminish after the standardization
+      * Sales' importance tends to diminish after the standardization.
-      * short-term liabilities is still important in predicting short-term bankruptcy and tends to play an role in long-term bankruptcy
+      * short-term liabilities is still important in predicting short-term bankruptcy and tends to play an role in long-term bankruptcy.
       * It seems that total liabilities is also important.
 ## Shortcomings
    * Ranking is a relative value rather than an absolute value.This model might ignore some variables which have an unique predicting power on some special forecasting years

 ## Reference
 Zieba, M., Tomczak, S. K., & Tomczak, J. M. (2016).
 Ensemble Boosted Trees with Synthetic Features Generation in Application to Bankruptcy Prediction.
 Expert Systems with Applications.